fmontesi/cp2019/re-exam/README.md

 # Upload instructions (exam hand-in)

 An assignment will be opened on Blackboard for handing in the project.
-The deadline for uploading the project on Blackboard will be: 31 May 2019 at midnight (local time).
+The deadline for uploading the project on Blackboard will be: 31 August 2019 at midnight (local time).

 The file that you upload on Blackboard must be a zip file containing exactly the following two files.
 - `source.zip`: the zip file containing the source code of your software project. **This must be exactly the same file that you uploaded in the online project checker for the exam identifier that you wrote in the report, otherwise the identifiers will not match!**